rparkr/ML-practice/1,000 Wikipedia Articles/README.md

 ---

+🚧 This repo is still a work in progress as I update the files to make improvements and incorporate new techniques I've learned. 🚧

 ## Files in this repository
 **Wikipedia Data Retrieval.ipynb**

+Purpose: gather data on which to practice machine learning techniques.

-This is the Jupyter notebook wiith my code to gather, process, and store data from Wikipedia.
+This is the Jupyter notebook with my code to gather, process, and store data from Wikipedia.
 It retrieves any number of randomly selected articles from Wikipedia and organizes data from those pages for further analysis.

 **Wikipedia_data.csv**

-Purpose: gather data on which to practice machine learning techniques.
 I obtained this data through Wikipedia's API.
 File contains 1035 records, each record describes a randomly selected article from Wikipedia.
 There are about 23 columns describing each article, though not all articles have values in each column.
 Also note that some columns contain multiple values in a single cell.
 These values are built as Python lists, and can be parsed to obtain the list of individual values.
 * Page ID
 * Title
 * URL